 In addition to proxy voting, the SBA actively engages companies it invests in throughout the year, at times maintaining a year-round dialogue and analysis of corporate governance issues and other reforms.
 Engagement by investors can be a very effective way to advocate for positive changes and improve reporting by the companies in which the SBA invests.
 Improved corporate disclosures are a key objective of SBA engagement, as transparent and improved comparability can help all shareowners make better investment decisions.
 The SBA’s corporate engagement activity addresses corporate governance concerns and seeks opportunities to improve alignment with the interests of our beneficiaries.

-For the full fiscal year ending June 30, 2025, SBA staff executed proxy voting across 11,660 meetings worldwide, voting on ballot items including director elections, audit firm ratification, executive compensation plans, mergers & acquisitions, and a variety of other management and shareowner proposals.
-These votes, which represent a 7.3% decrease from FY2024 levels, involved 8,655 companies with 106,946 distinct voting items—voting 83.4% “For’’ and 14.7% “Against or Withheld,” with the remaining 1.9% involving abstentions.
-Of all votes cast, 14.5% were “Against” the management-recommended vote.
-In FY2025, SBA proxy voting occurred in 68 countries, with the top five by meeting volume comprised of the United States (2,733), China (1,870), India (1,516), Japan (1,139), and South Korea (507).
-Highlights from the 2025 U.S. proxy season included significant guidance from market regulators on the conduct of investor corporate engagement, a rise in the use of “vote-no” campaigns, as well as steep year-over-year declines in both the volume and shareowner support for several types of environmental- and social-oriented ballot resolutions.
+For the full fiscal year ending June 30, 2026, SBA staff managed proxy voting across 10,866 meetings worldwide, voting on ballot items including director elections, audit firm ratification, executive compensation plans, mergers & acquisitions, and a variety of other management and shareowner proposals.
+These votes, which represent a 2.1% decrease from FY2025 levels, involved 8,408 companies with 103,851 distinct voting items—voting 84.1% “For’’ and 13.6% “Against or Withheld,” with the remaining 2.3% involving abstentions.
+Of all votes cast, 13.8% were “Against” the management-recommended vote, and 58.2% of all global ballots associated with at least one negative vote cast.
+In FY2026, SBA proxy voting occurred in 69 countries, with the top five by meeting volume comprised of the United States (2,956), India (1,455), China (1,214), Japan (1,146), and Hong Kong (529).